crypto-org-chain/chain-docs/docs/getting-started/send_your_first_transaction.md

 ## Transfer CRO to another address

-- Fisrt you can creat another wallet with the name `Bob`, or whatever name you like.
+- First you can creat another wallet with the name `Bob`, or whatever name you like.
 The wallet type could be `hd`(Hierarchical Deterministic) or `basic`:

 ```bash
 ./target/debug/client-cli wallet new --name bob --type hd